-Additionally, stockholders, or groups of up to 20 stockholders, owning at least three percent of our outstanding common stock continuously for at least three years, may nominate and include in our proxy materials director nominees constituting up to the greater of two individuals or twenty percent of the Board, subject to certain limitations and provided that the shareholders and the nominees satisfy the requirements specified in our by-laws.
+Additionally, stockholders, or groups of up to 20 stockholders, owning at least three percent of our outstanding common stock continuously for at least three years, may nominate and include in our proxy materials director nominees constituting up to the greater of two individuals or twenty percent of the Board, subject to certain limitations and provided that the shareholders and the nominees satisfy the requirements specified in our by-laws

 Stockholder Proposals for Presentation at Next Year's Annual Meeting.
 If a stockholder wishes to present a proposal, including a director nomination, at our 2024 annual meeting of stockholders and the proposal is not intended to be included in our proxy statement relating to that meeting, the stockholder must give advance notice in writing to our Corporate Secretary prior to the deadline for such meeting determined in accordance with our bylaws.
-Our bylaws require notice with respect to the 2024 annual meeting between May 31, 2024 (120 calendar days prior to the anniversary of our 2023 annual meeting) and July 1, 2024 (90 calendar days prior to the anniversary of our 2023 annual meeting) and July 1, 2024 (90 calendar days prior to the anniversary of our 2023 annual meeting).
-However, in the event that the date of the 2024 annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the 2023 annual meeting, notice by the stockholder must be received no earlier than the close of business on the 120th day prior to the 2024 annual meeting or (2) the 10th day following the earlier of (a) the day on which notice of the 2024 annual meeting was mailed or (b) the date on which public announcement of the date of the 2024 annual meeting is first made by the company.
+Our bylaws require notice with respect to the 2024 annual meeting between May 31, 2024 (120 calendar days prior to the anniversary of our 2023 annual meeting) and July 1, 2024 (90 calendar days prior to the anniversary of our 2023 annual meeting).
+However, in the event that the date of the 2024 annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the 2023 annual meeting, notice by the stockholder must be received no earlier than the close of business on the 120th day prior to the 2024 annual meeting and no later than the close of business on the later of (1) the 90th day prior to the 2024 annual meeting or (2) the 10th day following the earlier of (a) the day on which notice of the 2024 annual meeting was mailed or (b) the date on which public announcement of the date of the 2024 annual meeting is first made by the company.
 If a stockholder fails to give timely notice of a proposal, the stockholder will not be permitted to present the proposal to the stockholders for a vote at our 2024 annual meeting.
 In addition, our bylaws include other requirements for nomination of candidates for director and proposals of other business.